 Linking trade and decent work in global supply chains is an important element of the regional project Core Labour Standards Plus (CLS+) managed by the FES Office for Regional Cooperation in Asia (link to project brochure).
 The WTO Public Forum provided a timely opportunity to discuss the key findings of the project.

 Dr. Do Quynh Chi, director of the Research Centre for Employment Relations, Vietnam, presented an in-depth field study of workplace conditions in the garment, footwear, and electronics sectors in Vietnam.
 The study demonstrates that, while Vietnam as a whole apparently profited from trade liberalization over recent years—looking at aggregated indicators like GDP or export growth—workers have not profited from these gains.
 On the contrary, northern “brand companies” use their power in negotiations with supply companies to secure their cheap-labour workforce.
-As a result, workers suffer from massive overtime work and shrinking wages, which in the first place ensure the cheap consumer products sold in the Global North (link to study).
+As a result, workers suffer from massive overtime work and shrinking wages, which in the first place ensure the cheap consumer products sold in the Global North (<link news the-missing-link-in-the-chain external-link-internal-icon>link to study).

 The issue of labour standards in global supply chains is already a major concern in the EU trade agenda.